The 5 Key Steps to Quick Success with Fruit Trees

 ABOUT THE SPEAKERS

-Hugh and Katie Finlay have been growing organic fruit commercially for almost 20 years.
+Hugh and Katie Finlay have been growing organic fruit commercially since the late 1990s.
 Through drought, flood and everything in between, they’ve successfully harvested a crop every year.
-They’ve taught hundreds of people how to grow their own fruit and quickly feel like fruit tree experts.
+They’ve taught hundreds of fruit growing enthusiasts how to get rapid success and confidence with their fruit trees.

-Hugh is the ‘microbe nerd’ on the farm, having trained with Dr Elaine Ingham at the Soil Food Web Institute.
-In the orchard Hugh looks after nutrition, irrigation, and pretty much anything that involves a tractor!
+Hugh is the ‘microbe nerd’ on the farm, having trained with Dr Elaine Ingham at the Soil Food Web Institute, as well as other inspirational teachers.
+Hugh’s experience is in fruit tree nutrition, irrigation, netting, and pretty much anything that involves a tractor!
 After doing his initial farm training in Western Australia and the middle East, Hugh spent many years roaming the world as a Lonely Planet author before settling on the idyllic farm in Harcourt he shares with Katie.

-Katie’s in charge of production and packing on the farm, which includes everything from pruning and grafting the trees through to looking after the pack-house and marketing.
-Growing up on the farm Katie thought farming was for the birds and headed off to Uni in Melbourne, but after getting her Bachelor of Science and then studying permaculture, she realized that her heart lay back where she’d started in the country, and returned to
+Katie’s experience is in fruit production, packing and marketing, which includes everything from pruning and grafting the trees through to picking, storage and preserving fruit.
+Growing up on the farm Katie thought farming was for the birds and headed off to Uni in Melbourne, but after getting her Bachelor of Science and then studying permaculture, she realized that her heart lay back where she’d started in the country.

 Katie and Hugh are passionate about helping people learn how to successfully grow their own fruit.
 They grow organically, and teach organic growing principles and methods.
 They’re aware of the changing climate, so the gardening methods they teach help to create solutions, not add to the problem.